preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/index.rst

-User Management
+User management
 =============================================

-User Management is available in Omnia 7.0 and later.
+User management is available in Omnia 7.0 and later.
 Here you can add and handle users that does not require an Microsoft 365 license, and some other options.

 .. image:: user-management-menu-new2.png